Turnitin Tackles Contract Cheating With New Solution

 What is Authorship Investigate?

 Since its inception, Turnitin has primarily helped educators by carrying out online searches to detect plagiarized portions of student submissions.
 In addition, every time an essay is uploaded to Turnitin, it becomes part of the company’s database and all new essays submitted are also checked against previous submissions.
 Unfortunately, as Turnitin and other plagiarism detection software became widely available, new forms of cheating appeared.
-Today, the most popular form of cheating entails hiring a third-party–usually, a writer working for an essay mill–to produce an original essay.
+Today, the most popular form of cheating entails hiring an outside party–usually, a writer working for an essay mill–to produce an original essay.

 Turnitin CEO, Chris Caren, is excited about the launch of Turnitin’s newest solution for educators: “After years of development and testing, we’re thrilled to bring Authorship Investigate to the higher education market.
 We hope that broad adoption of this tool will not only help institutions efficiently investigate whether students are doing their own work, but will also bring visibility to the problem of contract cheating.”